Emotional Steve Smith Revels In Ashes Centuries - UrduPoint

 "When I got that first hundred I was just thinking, 'don't burst into tears.'
 That was as special as my first hundred back in 2013.
 It was a relief to get it out of the way," he said.

-"I copped a bit of stick out there but I'm not paying much attention to that and fortunately we've got a good Aussie contingent here.
+"I copped a bit of stick out there (over the ball-tampering incident) but I'm not paying much attention to that and fortunately we've got a good Aussie contingent here.
 They're creating a good atmosphere for us and we're grateful for it."